mel-ingaruca/MDEF/docs/project/design-studio-1.md

 On September 30th, 2025, I arrived in Barcelona and felt an immediate pull to visit the closest mountain to my new place of residence: Montjuïc.
 On my very first day in the city, I hiked up the mountain to introduce myself—to the land and to the city.
 I watched my first sunset in Barcelona from its slopes and asked the mountain for blessings.
 This initial encounter inspired the design of a specific protocol to explore Montjuïc as an emotional companion through repeated visits.
 The protocol consisted of four hikes conducted over the span of two weeks.
 It was designed a priori and focused on multisensorial attunement and multimedia documentation.
 This protocol relies on multisensorial immersion as a data collection strategy.
 Each visit followed the same observational structure, allowing for comparison across time while remaining open to emergent experiences.
 The following elements were documented during each hike:

-•Temporal context: time of day and environmental conditions.
+-Temporal context: time of day and environmental conditions.
-•Embodied state: initial and final physical and emotional conditions.
+-Embodied state: initial and final physical and emotional conditions.
-•Tactile and olfactory engagement: touching leaves, soil, rocks; noting textures, temperature, moisture, pace, oscillations, pauses, and stops.
+-Tactile and olfactory engagement: touching leaves, soil, rocks; noting textures, temperature, moisture, pace, oscillations, pauses, and stops.
-•Soundscape categorized as:
+-Soundscape categorized as:
--Biophony: sounds produced by living organisms (e.g., birds, insects),
+Biophony: sounds produced by living organisms (e.g., birds, insects),
--Geophony: non-biological natural sounds (e.g., rain, wind),
+Geophony: non-biological natural sounds (e.g., rain, wind),
--Anthrophony: human-made sounds (e.g., traffic, voices).
+Anthrophony: human-made sounds (e.g., traffic, voices).
-•Human movement: trail location, directionality, repetition, and morphology of movement.
+-Human movement: trail location, directionality, repetition, and morphology of movement.
-•Linguistic communication: pre-planned speech directed toward the mountain.
+-Linguistic communication: pre-planned speech directed toward the mountain.
-•Responsive communicative acts: improvised oral or written responses triggered by environmental cues, including memories, emotions, and impulses to express through speech, touch, or poetry.
+-Responsive communicative acts: improvised oral or written responses triggered by environmental cues, including memories, emotions, and impulses to express through speech, touch, or poetry.
 These spontaneous acts were recorded as audio or text.

 <table border="1">
   <tr>
     <td>
-Example: Montjuïc visit, day 3 <br>
+- **Example: Montjuïc visit, day 3**<br>
-Initial physical state: physically exhausted after hiking to Valldaura Labs; still recovering from the flu. <br>
+- **Initial physical state:** physically exhausted after hiking to Valldaura Labs; still recovering from the flu.<br>
-Initial affective state: tired, longing for company without conversation; seeking reflection and quiet presence. <br>
+- **Initial affective state:** tired, longing for company without conversation; seeking reflection and quiet presence.<br>
-Tactile engagement: intermittent rain felt on the body; contact with wet leaves, soil, and rocks. <br>
+- **Tactile engagement:** intermittent rain felt on the body; contact with wet leaves, soil, and rocks.<br>
-Olfactory engagement: smell of rain and wet earth. <br>
+- **Olfactory engagement:** smell of rain and wet earth.<br>
-Voice: poems were recited aloud at the summit and reflections recorded orally; otherwise, silence was maintained. <br>
+- **Voice:** poems were recited aloud at the summit and reflections recorded orally; otherwise, silence was maintained.<br>
-Soundscape: <br>
+- **Soundscape:**<br>
-•	Biophony: birds and insects, <br>
+  - **Biophony:** birds and insects<br>
-•	Geophony: intermittent rain, heavier at the beginning of the hike <br>
+  - **Geophony:** intermittent rain, heavier at the beginning of the hike<br>
-•	Anthrophony: traffic noise near the base, fading into quiet at the top, with distant white noise from the city. <br>
+  - **Anthrophony:** traffic noise near the base, fading into quiet at the top, with distant white noise from the city<br>
-Movement: continuous upward movement along a fixed path—stairs, concrete pathway, soil trail—ending at the highest point aligned with a row of palm trees. <br>
+- **Movement:** continuous upward movement along a fixed path—stairs, concrete pathway, soil trail—ending at the highest point aligned with a row of palm trees.<br>
-Speech: poems recounting my encounters with other mountains I had visited that year <br>
+- **Speech:** poems recounting my encounters with other mountains I had visited that year<br>
-Final state: physically tired but emotionally restored <br>
+- **Final state:** physically tired but emotionally restored<br>
 </td>
   </tr>
 </table>